15115 East Jefferson Avenue

 What do I do with BRANCHES AND BRUSH?

 Brush is described as tree and shrubbery trimmings not exceeding one inch in diameter.
 Brush shall be cut into 4 foot lengths and tied in bundles no larger than 18 inches in diameter and no heavier than 50 lbs.
 Do not mix brush with yard waste.
 Only grass clippings can be mixed with leaves at the curb.

 Chipper brush is defined as tree and shrubbery trimmings, cuttings, branches and limbs exceeding one inch, but not more than 5 inches in diameter, with all stumps and roots removed for disposal by the chipper machine.
 Length shall be 7 - 10 ft. long with stub ends to the curb for chipping.
 The chipper will handle branches the size of a fist.
 Small sticks should be broken down and put into compost containers or compost bags.
 The chipper will NOT pick up any small piles or pieces that are left out at the curb.
 Chipper brush will be chipped at the curb on or as close to your rubbish day as possible.

 Can I put BUILDING MATERIALS at the curb?

 It shall be the duty of the owner, contractor, or other person responsible for construction work to maintain the site clean and free of excess debris during construction and to remove from the premises within a reasonable time after the completion of such construction work all surplus construction material and all refuse building material.

 Does the City Recycle?

 Yes we do!
-A red recycling container is the place to put your recycle material.
+A small lime green recycling container and or a blue 32 gallon container is the place to put your recycle material.
 We ask that you only place this at the curb when it is full.

 What should I put in the RECYCLE BIN?